Michael Love

 Law and Economics

 Michael Love is an economist and legal scholar who studies tax law and public policy.
-His research focuses on U.S. business taxation, where he uses economic theory and econometrics to investigate the distributional effects of business taxation, the role of partnerships in business structures, the interaction of taxation and corporate finance, and tax avoidance through the use of business entities.
+His research focuses on U.S. business taxation, where he uses economic theory and econometrics to investigate how the design of business tax law shapes economic behavior, tax burdens, and administration.

 Prior to joining the Columbia faculty in 2023, Love worked for the White House Council of Economic Advisors, the U.S. Department of the Treasury, and the Joint Committee on Taxation within the U.S. Congress.
 He also practiced as an attorney at Wachtell, Lipton, Rosen & Katz.
 He completed his Ph.D. in economics at the University of California, Berkeley.